 Where a Gen X buyer may prefer the handheld experience that a sales rep can provide, millennials expect that same personalized experience through streamlined, digital channels.

 That leaves merchants to decipher the modern B2B buyer’s needs, without much available guidance.

-With easy ways to fax orders online and with Gmail, a little over 23% of B2B retailers with an ecommerce channel still accept fax orders.
+Only about 23% of B2B retailers with an ecommerce channel still accept fax orders.

-On the rise are mobile apps and marketplaces like Amazon, a clear sign B2B retailers are quickly moving from nascent ecommerce channel experimentation to full omnichannel sales approaches.
+On the rise are mobile apps and marketplaces like Amazon — a clear sign B2B retailers are moving quickly from nascent ecommerce channel experimentation to full omni-channel sales approaches.

 Credit cards still reign supreme for the online channel (94%), though checks, terms, and purchase orders remain vital for B2B buyers (51%, 53%, 50%, respectively).

 On the rise are mobile wallets like Amazon Pay and Apple Pay (26%).

 In the “other” category, third-party financing and ACH were the most commonly cited.